 Spark’s Street: Ottawa’s Walking Shopping Street

+There’s so much on history and culture on Ottawa’s famous Sparks Street.
 About 200 years ago Ottawa’s shopping street was no more than a path whacked through the woods by a gentleman called Nicholas Sparks.
 The oldest photo that exists of Sparks Street shows a muddy track with pigs digging in the dirt.
 But how did Sparks Street get its name?

 Sparks Street Name and Fame